Joan-Amudu/Dunia-Memory-Game/README.md

 #### [Back to top](<#table-of-content>)

 # User Experience
-This section highlights the business objectives and user experience .
+This section highlights the user experience, design, fonts and color scheme used to provide a seemless user experience.

 ## User Stories
 * As a player I want to quickly know what the game is about.